Website CAFF: Community Alliance with Family Farmers

 - Familiarity with and enthusiasm about social media platforms encouraged: Facebook, Instagram, Twitter, YouTube

 - Willing and able to maintain strict confidentiality

 - Desired experience: Salesforce and Adobe Creative Cloud

 - Ability to sit for long periods of time working at a computer.

-Interested applicants should submit a cover letter, resume, and sample of your work that you feel is relevant to this position with the subject line “Small Farm Technology Advisor” to TechHub@caff.org by Sunday, February 26th, 2023.
+Interested applicants should submit a cover letter, resume, and sample of your work that you feel is relevant to this position with the subject line “Water Policy & Organizing Manager” to firstname.lastname@example.org by October 1, 2023.
 Reference requests will be made further along in the application process.
-We are reviewing applications immediately and hope to have someone hired for the position by mid/late March.

 To apply for this job email your details to email@example.com